 The detailed itinerary provides an outline of the proposed daily program.
 Participants should note that the daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in opening hours, road conditions, flight schedules etc. Participants will receive a final itinerary together with their tour documents.
 The tour price includes daily buffet breakfast and 28 meals, indicated in the itinerary where B=buffet breakfast, L=lunch and D=evening meal.

-During the program, weather permitting, 4 picnic lunches are planned, the ingredients for which are not included in the tour price.
+During the program, weather permitting, 4 picnic lunches are planned.
 Knives, forks, spoons, plates and cups will be provided.
-The cost for a light picnic lunch will be roughly $12.00 AUD.
 These lunches are indicated in the itinerary where P*=picnic lunch.

 Borgarnes - 1 night

 Day 1: Saturday 22 June, Reykjavík – Borgarnes

 - Transfer from Reykjavík Airport to Borgarnes for participants arriving on the ‘ASA designated’ flight

 - Welcome Dinner

 Our tour commences in Borgarnes, capital of the county of Borgarfjörður, located some 70 kilometres north of Iceland’s capital, Reykjavík.
 Those arriving on the ASA ‘designated’ flight will be transferred by private coach to Hotel Hamar, on the outskirts of Borgarnes, which has fine views of the surrounding countryside.
 Tonight we enjoy a welcome dinner at our hotel.
 (Overnight Borgarnes) D